jorgeromero5055/task-controller-backend/README.md

 1. Clone the repository:
    git clone https://github.com/your-repo/task-controller-backend.git

-2. Add a .env file to the root of the project with the following:
+2. Add a .env file with the enviornment variables stated in the Setup Requirements above.
-   MONGODB_URI=your-mongodb-uri
-   GOOGLE_APPLICATION_CREDENTIALS=./firebaseServiceAccount.json

-3. Add the firebaseServiceAccount.json file to the root of the project.

-4. Navigate to the project directory: cd task-controller-backend
+3. Navigate to the project directory: cd task-controller-backend

-5. Install dependencies:
+4. Install dependencies:
    npm install

-6. Start the server:
+5. Start the server:
    npm start

+---

 ## Frontend